duken72/duken72.github.io/_posts/2020-10-14-Why-Robotics.md

 to me, almost everything, that is artistic, aesthetic, appeals me immensely.
 I'd say that I enjoy so many fields of art, not just the basics like drawing, music, photography, dancing, but also architecture, cooking, writing, carving sculpture ..

-but..
-I don't want to always be just one among the crowd.. a spectator, an audience of others work from far distance..
+but I don't want to always be just one among the crowd.. a spectator, an audience from far distance.

-I also want to be the one making, creating things.. and yeah all the showing and bragging about them :P
+##### I want to be the one making things.. and yeah all the showing and bragging about them :P

-During all these times, coming out of blindsight, initially as a simple.. distraction.. from daily tensions, it brought me peaceful joy.
+Through all these times, coming out of blindsight, initially as a simple.. distraction.. from daily tensions, it brought me peaceful joy.

 There were times I found myself spending days drawing stupid stuffs, folding origami.
 I used to have a 3-drawer cabinet sitting by my studying desk.
 One of the drawer was just full of my origami, and it was not like that piece of cake paper crane, no no no, that was child's play, mine was full with.. intricate works my dear friends, i'm talking about mammals, dinosaurs, dragons..